shaggytwodope/Linux-for-you-and-me/docs/lubuntu/package-management/updates.md

 # Installing updates

 Keeping software up to date is important for various reasons, such as, security, reliability, and stability.
-Keeping software up to date on lubuntu is fairly easy.
+Keeping software up to date on Lubuntu is fairly easy.
 Most of the time when software wants to update, a window will appear to notify you, Though if you want to check for updates yourself, the process is fairly easy.